 - Nerve conduction studies to test nerve function.

 If your doctor thinks that you have ALS, he or she will refer you to a neurologist to make sure.

 How is it treated?

-treatment can help you stay strong and independent for as long as possible.
-It
+There is no cure for ALS, but treatment can help you stay strong and independent for as long as possible.
+For example:

 - Physical and occupational therapy can help you stay strong and make the most of the abilities you still have.